 This World Heritage wilderness is famous for many things, but a must-see wet season experience is the sight of the surging waters of Jim Jim Falls and Twin Falls.
 These mighty rock formations, accessible only from the air at this time of the year, make for unforgettable viewing (and photography).

-Fly out of Darwin on a four day tour that combines the amazing sights of Kakadu from the air, with the first hand experience of the diverse landscapes below.
+Make the most of your time and join a four day tour that combines the amazing sights of Kakadu from the air, with the first hand experience of the diverse landscapes below.
 Land at Cooinda in the heart of the national park and enjoy a range of activities, before a return flight over the majestic wilderness.

 A good time not a long time